-Having determined the term independent of $\omega'$ and the term linearly dependent on $\omega'$, we can propose the zeroth order term to be related to the Love number, as in \ref{Love_N_2}, while the coefficient of the term $M\omega'$ is related to tidal dissipation, given by \ref{dissip_2}.
-As evident, with this definition, the tidal Love number is manifestly imaginary, as long as the tidally deformed object is rotating, and hence does not represent a conservative quantity.
-When expressed explicitly, the tidal Love number reads,
+Having determined the term independent of $\omega'$ and the term linearly dependent on $\omega'$, we can propose the zeroth-order term to be related to the Love numbers, as in \ref{Love_N_2}, while the coefficient of the term $M\omega'$ is related to tidal dissipation, given by \ref{dissip_2}.
+As is evident, with this definition, the tidal Love numbers are manifestly imaginary, as long as the tidally deformed object is rotating, and hence does not represent a conservative quantity.
+When expressed explicitly, the tidal Love numbers read

 and the dissipative part becomes